Definition

 Occurrence

-Transactions recognized in the financial statements have occurred and relate to the entity.
+recognized in the financial statements have occurred and relate to the

 Completeness

-All transactions that were supposed to be recorded have been recognized in the financial statements.
+were supposed to be recorded have been recognized in the financial

 Accuracy